Background

 The Registry

 The founders of SARPcheck eschew the notion of establishing a uniform "whitelist" registry, where the resolution of every finding is mandatory before an audit can publicly attest to having undergone a stringent safety evaluation.
-With SARPcheck, this advantage is immediately realised upon audit completion, as the operator is included in the public Phase 1 Registry.
-This listing confirms that operators have completed the comprehensive SARPcheck audit, albeit with unresolved non-compliances.
+With SARPcheck, this advantage is immediately realised upon audit completion, as the operator is included in the public Part A Registry (formerly called “Phase 1”).
+This listing confirms that operators have completed the comprehensive SARPcheck audit, albeit with potentially unresolved non-compliances.
 It then falls to the operators to determine their approach to addressing these non-compliances.
-Should an operator resolve its non-compliances, it may request another SQO to confirm the rectification.
-Upon successful verification, the operator is awarded entry into the Phase 2 Registry, signifying a listing free from pending non-compliances.
+Should an operator resolve its non-compliances, it may request another accredited SARPcheck audit company to confirm the rectification.
+Upon successful verification, the operator is awarded entry into the Part C Registry (formerly called “Phase 2”), signifying a listing free from pending non-compliances.

-These are the SARPcheck SQOs:
+These are the SARPcheck audit companies: